Hwassef/prettier_reg_exp/README.md

 Additional Resources

-Documentation: Visit the dedicated API documentation (link to be provided) for comprehensive usage instructions and a detailed API reference.

 Contributing: Enhance the package further!
 Please refer to the contributing guidelines (link to be provided) for guidance on how to contribute your valuable code.

 Issues: Encountered a bug or have a feature request?
 Open an issue on GitHub (link to be provided) to report it.